 For babies under 6 months of age, breast milk or formula will fulfill all of their hydration needs, and additional water is not recommended (and can even be dangerous in large quantities).
 Breastfed babies should have at least 5-6 wet diapers and at least 6-12 feeds per day, depending on baby’s age.
 Formula fed babies will usually drink at minimum 20-24 ounces per day after the newborn period.
 Hydrated babies have moist mucous membranes of the mouth and eyes, pale yellow urine, plenty of tears when crying, and no sunken soft spot.

-Other hydration estimates from the Academy of Nutrition and Dietetics are below:
+Hydration needs from the American Academy of Pediatrics are below:

 What counts as fluid?